Entanglement Renyi entropies in holographic theories: Holographic entanglement entropies

 For a time it was believed that the RT formula should only apply to connected regions.
 (See for example the paper \cite{Hubeny:2007re}.)
 The reason was that, when applied to the union of two intervals (a case that will be considered in detail in the next section), it disagreed with a calculation by Calabrese and Cardy \cite{Calabrese:2004eu} which (like the formula \eqref{EE1interval} for a single interval) was supposed to be valid in any two-dimensional CFT.
 However, those same authors have since shown that their original calculation was incorrect.
 At present, there is no reason to believe that the RT formula, if it is valid at all, would not apply equally well to connected and to disconnected regions.
 For example, all the checks discussed above apply to both cases (including the last one, which can be considered a computation of the EE of the disconnected region $(-\infty,u]\cup[v,\infty)$).

 When applied to a disconnected region, the RT formula makes a fascinating prediction for the mutual information (MI) between its components, similar to the phase transition for disconnected Wilson loops found by Gross and Ooguri \cite{Gross:1998gk}.
 For simplicity, let us consider two disjoint and mutually disconnected regions $A$, $B$.
 Each has a corresponding minimal surface $m_A$, $m_B$ and region $r_A$, $r_B$.
 (We assume the generic situation that $r_A$, $r_B$ are disjoint and mutually disconnected.)
 When we consider the region $A\cup B$, the disconnected surface $m_A\cup m_B$ is topologically allowed and locally minimal.
 Assuming that the full bulk spacetime is itself connected, surfaces will also exist that connect $A$ and $B$.
 However, if the separation between $A$ and $B$ is sufficiently large compared to their sizes (and any other scales defined in the theory or state), then $m_A\cup m_B$ will necessarily be the globally minimal surface.
 Then we have $S_{A\cup B}=S_A+S_B$, so the MI $I_{A,B}$ vanishes.
 More precisely, $I_{A,B}$ is of order $G_{\rm N}^0$, rather than $G_{\rm N}^{-1}$.\footnote{A closely related phenomenon, in which the $A$ and $B$ are held fixed but the bulk spacetime is deformed, was discussed in the paper \cite{VanRaamsdonk:2009ar}.} This implies that, from a quantum information point of view, the two regions are approximately decoupled from each other.
 (See for example the bound \eqref{MIinequality} on correlators between $A$ and $B$.
-Note however that this bound does not give us new information about correlators of local operators, for which the left-hand side is always of order $G_{\rm N}^0$.)
-This prediction is striking in its generality, applying as it does to all holographic theories.
-(In Section \ref{2disjoint} we will find evidence that in fact it applies even more generally, to a large class of large-$N$ field theories.)
+Note however that this bound does not directly give us information about correlators of local operators, which are generally not bounded operators.)
 If we then imagine bringing $A$ and $B$ closer to each other, then it may happen that, at some critical separation, the minimal surface will switch from $m_A\cup m_B$ to one that connects $\partial A$ and $\partial B$ (see for example figure \ref{minimal}).
 In this case, the MI will (in the thermodynamic/classical limit $G_{\rm N}\to0$) undergo a first-order phase transition; it will become non-zero, with a continuous value but discontinuous first derivative as a function of the separation between $A$ and $B$.
 Section \ref{2disjoint} will be devoted to a detailed study of these phenomena in the simplest example, namely two intervals in the vacuum of a two-dimensional CFT.